prevwong/reka.js/.changeset/giant-coins-smile.md

 ---
-"@rekajs/core": patch
+'@rekajs/core': patch
 ---

-fix: classlist and component cache
+Fix classlist not cascading to components